variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 625 3rd Street, Unit C

-Syntax's featured April artist of the month is local photographer G. Mark Lewis.
-G. Mark captures art within his camera lens, his art usually being the female figure.
-His exhibit "By Any Other Name" will be available for viewing for duration of the month.
-G. Mark Lewis will be available for a meet-and-greet April 6th from 6-8pm.
+Due to their move, Syntax Spirits Distillery is moving their Drink & Think Trivia night to First Friday and it will be the last Trivia Night at their old location.
+Trivia nights are good fun with their fabulous hosts, Currier Inn owner and British man-about-town Derek Boulton and their very own Colorado-grown Still Mistress, Heather Bean!
+Sip on some knowledge and a cocktail or two.
+Participation is free and pizza is provided.
+Win spectacular goodies from the bar!

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will be hosting SAVA and the evening will include photographs, special music from Amaya Arevelo and Friends, and jewelry by Lisa Blank who will make a 10% donation from sales to SAVA.
+The Bean Plant Studio will be “Aprons & Teapots” from 5-8pm.
+The show will feature aprons by Robin Sweeton and teapots by Mike Lemke, Danyelle Butler and Jim Klingman.
+There will also be special music from Amaya Arevelo.

 ### The Blue Mug Coffee and Roastery